wragge/realface-data/README.md

      style="border-style: none;" alt="Public Domain Mark" />
 </a>
 <br />
-This work is free of known copyright restrictions.
+The transcribed data created by this project is free of known copyright restrictions.
 </p>